stockle/Neural_Network_H2S/README.md

 # ex00 - 101010

-In this exercise you will be predicting whether or not a number is a 0 or a 1.
+In this exercise you will be classifying whether or not a number is a 0 or a 1.
 Sounds easy, right?
-There's a lot of work behind the libraries that make these predictions possible.
+There's a lot of work behind the libraries that make these classifications possible.
 For now you will be learning basic data manipulation, formatting, and how to use the Keras library.

 ## directories to turn in
  - data